Elektroarzt/simplebus2-mqtt-bridge/README.md

  GND           | 4    | directly connected to GND plane

 ### Debug Pin Header J3
-This header is meant for debugging and can be populated optionally.
+Meant for debugging and can be populated optionally.
 The following signals can be measured against GND:

  Signal Name   | Pin  | Notes
  ------------- |:----:| -------------------------------------------------------------------